 Disney is set to release a slew of live-action movies in the coming years, continuing the company’s trend of remaking several of its most beloved stories.
 Live-action reboots are planned for animated classics like Pinocchio, Bambi and The Little Mermaid, following the releases last year of live-action versions of Lady and the Tramp, The Lion King and Aladdin, among other movies.

-Many of the upcoming remakes—including Mulan, The Lion King and Aladdin—come from Disney’s famed Renaissance period, which started in 1989 and captivated a generation of viewers with songs and characters that remain influential today.
+Many of the upcoming remakes, including Mulan, come from Disney’s famed Renaissance period, which started in 1989 and captivated a generation of viewers with songs and characters that remain influential today.

 “It’s a big, girly martial arts epic,” Caro told Moviefone.
 “It will be extremely muscular and thrilling and entertaining and moving.”

 Disney released the first picture of Yifei as Mulan on Aug.
 13 to announce that production had begun on the film.

 The origin story of villain Cruella de Vil is the focus of this Disney live-action movie, Cruella, scheduled to release on May 28, 2021 .
 Emma Stone is set to play the dog-obsessed villain in a film directed by I, Tonya director Craig Gillespie, according to The Hollywood Reporter.
 It’s the second time Cruella De Vil will be portrayed in a live-action movie — Glenn Close played the character in the 1996 live-action 101 Dalmatians and the 2000 follow-up 102 Dalmatians.